 Benefits of Using a Water Softener

-It’s inexpensive to run a water softener.
-It uses less than $3 in electricity year-round.2
+It’s economical to run a water softener.
+It consumes less than $3 in electricity year-round.2

 A water softener only requires about 2.5 pounds of salt.
 That’s 80 percent less salt than dial-style softeners.

 Soft water can make cleaning easier, help your appliances run longer and help you avoid plumbing clogs.